 What does being a host business involve?

-- providing a work experience placement for up to four weeks
+- providing a work experience placement for up to a maximum of four weeks

 - providing supervision, on-the-job training and monitoring attendance, and